 I would love the opportunity to personally share my vision for this course with you, but the basics are as follows:

-WHO: This course is designed for pianists who play at an intermediate level (or above), and are entering grades 9-12.
+WHO: This course is designed for pianists who play at an intermediate level (or above) and are entering grades 9-12, though young adults of any age are welcome to apply.
 Participating students should be genuinely interested in teaching piano lessons and willing to participate in interactive exercises and discussions.

 WHY: The art of teaching beginner piano skills requires more training than meets the eye.
 My goal is to empower young pianists, while helping them (and their potential students) avoid pitfalls that often come with “learning on the job” in this arena.

 WHAT: Christina Whitlock, M.M, N.C.T.M., (click here to view bio) will mentor students through an exploration of materials available for piano teachers, as well as interactive lesson demonstrations, brainstorming sessions, and reflection activities designed to help students develop their own personal philosophy of teaching.

 This course will include a personalized, custom workbook, which will serve as a resource students can reference throughout their teaching careers, as well as a custom package of materials for study.
 Curriculum is designed as an age-appropriate version of the first semester course in Piano Pedagogy Christina teaches at Taylor University.

 No specific assignments will be expected outside of class, but students will be provided with reflection exercises and opportunities for exploration throughout the week.

 HOW MUCH?
 Early Bird registration for the full 8-week course is $475 (until May 15th, 2022).
 This includes a custom workbook and additional materials needed to complete the course.
 After May 15th, tuition will raise to $525.